Summary of Theology for Beginners by Frank Sheed

 Knowledge of the three persons enriches our awareness of what is meant by ourselves being made in God’s image.
 Man is a social being with community life at his essence.
 “A community is a number of persons united by agreement about the things they love.” – St. Augustine.
 “Where each one seeks his rights, there is chaos.” – St Thomas Aquinas.
 For the secret of the divine community is infinite giving.

-Chapter 7 – Creation
+Chapter 7: Creation

-Why did God create a universe? –> God needs no being other than Himself.
+Question: Why did God create a universe?
+God needs no being other than Himself.
 The short answer is that He created a universe because He knew we would like it.
 Creation brings Him no gain, but brings us tremendous gain: it means that we are something instead of nothing, with all the possibilities of life and growth and happiness instead of mere blankness of nonentity.

 Without God All Is Meaningless

 If God withdrew his will for our existence, we should be nothing.
 I do not mean that we should die, I mean that we should be nothing at all.
+God is the explanation of everything.
+Leave out God, then, and you leave out the explanation of everything, you leave everything unexplainable.

 How God Created